 • An inability to sit still

-• A loss of interest in activities that were once enjoyed
+• A loss of interest in activities that they once enjoyed

 • Regular conflict with peers and/or support figures